 I mean, they are, they are pretty intense.

 [Jake] They are the AG, they're AG.

 All right, on to the hoppers.
 Let's get down to the nitty-gritty here.
-So Jake came in the building today to defend the Speed which is a great hopper.
-These things retail at 79.95, super light, durable.
-What kind of batteries does this thing take do you know?
+So Jake came in the building today to defend the Speed, which is a great hopper.
+These things retail at $79.95, super light, durable.
+What kind of batteries does this thing take?

-Okay, so let's talk about the Dye LT-R a little bit comparison, kind of seeing what's what.
-This is a a hundred dollar hopper, that's an $80 hopper, and the IR over here is 110 bucks.
+Okay, so let's talk about the Dye LT-R a little bit, comparison, kind of seeing what's what.
+This is $99.95, that's $79.95, and the IR over here is $114.95.
 So we're all within the same price point range.
 This hopper does take-

 [Jake] Yeah, let's get to that battery.